Startup 365 Washington to focus on organic job growth

 But there is a way to retain that intellectual wealth and economic vitality.
 By focusing on entrepreneurship and small businesses, communities can flourish organically, creating jobs, filling empty storefronts and keeping future generations engaged and in residence.

-Spearheaded by the Washington State Department of Commerce’s Business Services Division, the state’s new Startup 365 Washington strategy is designed to keep economic and intellectual wealth in communities throughout Washington.
+Spearheaded by the Washington State Department of Commerce’s Office of Economic Development & Competitiveness (OEDC), the state’s new Startup 365 Washington strategy is designed to keep economic and intellectual wealth in communities throughout Washington.
 The strategy has not only gained the support of local economic developers, but is part of Governor Inslee’s long-term economic development efforts to create more jobs statewide.